cosmos/gravity-bridge/docs/developer/code-structure.md

 ## Withdraw from Cosmos to Ethereum

-This covers the complete flow, including code links, for a withdraw.
+This covers the complete flow, including code links, for a withdrawal.
 This is covered conceptually in [minting and locking](/docs/design/mint-lock.md), [Ethereum signing](/docs/design/ethereum-signing.md), and [batch creation spec](/spec/batch-creation-spec.md) which you should read first.

 First a user on the Cosmos chain calls [MsgSendToEthereum](/module/proto/gravity/v1/msgs.proto).
 This message will contain two fees.
 One fee for the Cosmos transaction, and another fee for the bridge.
 The `DenomToERC20Lookup` function ensures that asset has a registered Erc20 contract either from previously going through the deploy to Erc20 contract flow or because the asset originated on the Ethereum chain.